 Hearing aids come in various styles and shapes, and they are categorized by the way they are worn.
 Issues of fit, placement, technology level, and power are very important to consider as you begin the search for the perfect hearing aid.
 Some hearing aids are small and discreet, designed to treat milder degrees of hearing loss.
 On the other hand, larger hearing aids are designed to treat more severe forms of hearing loss, as they require more power to function properly.

-Completely-in-Canal (CIC) Hearing Aids
+Invisible-in-Canal (IIC) and Completely-in-Canal (CIC) Hearing Aids

 In-the-Ear (ITE) Hearing Aids